dsodol/claude_c_sharp_stuff/cc_win_plugin_spec_v1.md

 - **run_process** — Start a process.
 Use instead of shell commands.
 - **read_file** — Read file contents.
 Use instead of `cat`, `type`.
 - **close_window** — Close a window by PID.
 Only works for processes started by run_process.
+- **get_build_info** — Get plugin build number and directory paths.
+Use to verify plugin is working.

 ## Rules